 You must take the exam, if you wish to live with your partner or spouse in the Netherlands.
 Also if your are a spiritual counsellor, you have to take this exam.

-You take this exam at the Dutch representation in the country where you live or the country of continuous residence.
-In case there is no Dutch representation in the country where you live or the country of the continuous residence, you take the exam in a neighbouring country or another country close to the country where you live.
+You take this exam at the Dutch representation in the country of your nationality or the country of continuous residence.
+In case there is no Dutch representation in either one of those countries, you take the exam in a neighbouring country or another country close to the country where you live.
 You will need to contact the Dutch representation yourself.
 This is also the country where you collect the provisional residence permit (mvv).

 You do not have to take the exam in one of the following situations:

-In special situations you can be granted exemption for taking (part of) the exam.
-This means that you do not have to take (part of) the exam.
+You can be exempted from taking (a part of) the exam in case of special individual or medical circumstances.
+This means that you do not have to take (a part of) the exam (again).